 Setting Description Comment User can describe the information of the object.
 Bit Lamp / Toggle Switch Switch between Bit Lamp and Toggle Switch features.
-Read/Write use different Different addres ses can be used to read data and write data. addresses Read address Click [Setting] to select the [PLC name], [Address], [Device type], [System tag], [In dex register] of the bit device that controls the [Toggle Switch] object.
-Users can also set address in [General] tab while adding a n ew object.
-Invert signal Reverses the display of ON / OFF states.
-For example, if [Invert signal] check box is selected, when the designated bit is OFF, the object displays ON state.
+Read/Write use different Different addresses can be used to read data and write data. addresses Read address Click [Setting] to select the [PLC name], [Address], [Device type], [System tag], [Index register] of the bit device that controls the [Toggle Switch] object.
+Users can also set address in [General] tab while adding a new object.
+Invert signal signal] check box is selected, when the designated bit is OFF, the object displays ON state.
 When [Read/Write use different addresses] option is not selected, the title of this group box will be "Read/Write address".
 Write address Click [Setting] to select the [PLC name], [Address], [Device type], [System tag], [Index register] of the bit device that controls the [Toggle Switch] object.
 Users can also set address in [General] tab while adding a new object.
 The address can be the same or different from [Read address].
 Write after button is released If this function is selected, the action is delayed till button is released, otherwise, the action is executed once the button is pressed.
-This fur nction does not work with momentary buttons.
-Attribute Set style Set ON Description Set OFF Set ON the designated bit of the device.
+This function does not work with momentary buttons.
+Attribute Set style Set ON Description Co.
+Obtained to the control of the cont Set OFF Set ON the designated bit of the device.
 Set OFF the designated bit of the device.
 Toggle Alternates the bit state each time pressed.
 Momentary Holds the bit ON only while button is pressed.
-Macro pject can trigger the start of a Macro routine when the Macro has b een created in advance.
-For more in formation, see "18 Macro References".
+Macro Toggle Switch object can trigger the start of a Macro routine when the Macro has been created in advance.
+For more information, see "18 Macro References".